 Teachers are parents too and this article provides recommendations to address this conundrum.
 What is interesting is that this article was published online in 2018 prior to COVID challenges.

 The current level of controversy between parents and BOE's vision, locally and nationally relevant to academia and curricula in educational institutions, has severely escalated.
-Perhaps it may help to mitigate the riff that is affecting the benefits
+Perhaps it may help to mitigate the riff that is affecting the benefits of teaching in our school systems.

 Let us not be selfish, but brave.
 We are all "We the People" and we all love our children - parents, grandparents, caregivers, legislatures and representatives.
 Our children will thank us for it because they do not like discord, but